Time correlation functions for quantum systems: validating Bayesian approaches for harmonic oscillators and beyond: Case study I: the single harmonic oscillator

 \subsection{The inversion problem}

 We now use the reconstruction procedure outlined in Sect.~\ref{sec:inversion} to extract the frequency spectrum for the correlation functions obtained in Sect.~\ref{sec:computing}.
-In order to perform a reconstruction one needs both to define the set of parameters that expresses the spectral density in Eq.~(\ref{eq::correlation fit}) and in the integration measure of Eq.~(\ref{eq:sme2}), and to chose the effective inverse temperature $\Theta$.
-In the following, we use a discretized model of the spectral density, which is described as a sum of $N_\omega$ delta-functions in the $\omega$-space, see Eq.~(\ref{eq:sme1}).
+In order to perform a reconstruction one needs both to define the set of parameters that expresses the spectral density in Eq.~(\ref{eq::correlation fit}) and in the integration measure of Eq.~(\ref{eq:sme2}), and to chose the effective inverse temperature $\Theta$. \mh{(To simplify the notation in the considered examples, we set $\omega_0=m=\hbar=1$.)} In the following, we use a discretized model of the spectral density, which is described as a sum of $N_\omega$ delta-functions in the $\omega$-space, see Eq.~(\ref{eq:sme1}).
 Specifically, we consider a regular grid of $\omega$-values defined on the interval $[0, 5]$, with a fixed spacing between points, $\Delta\omega=5/N_\omega$.
 In addition, we will consider the possibility of a global shift of the grid by $\delta\omega < \Delta \omega$.
 Unless specified otherwise, $\delta\omega=0$, and we fix the origin of the grid in $\omega=0$.

-The exact expression for the time correlation function, Eq.~(\ref{eq::exact pv correlation}), implies that $C_{pV}(\tau)$ decays exponentially with $\tau$ in the interval $[0,\beta/2]$, with a decay rate $\mathcal{O}(\omega_0)$.
+The exact expression for the time correlation function, Eq.~(\ref{eq::exact pv correlation}), implies that $C_{pV}(\tau)$ decays exponentially with $\tau$ in the interval $[0,\beta/2]$, with a decay rate $\mathcal{O}(1)$.
 Larger values of $\beta$ therefore lead to a larger amplitude in the decay, with the consequence that the contribution of different frequencies can be more easily resolved for larger $\beta$'s.
-In short, a correlation function of the form $[\exp(-\omega_0\tau) +\exp(-3\omega_0\tau)]$ will be hard to distinguish from $2\exp(-2\omega_0\tau)$ if data are only available in the interval $ [0,1/\omega_0]$.
-Resolving the two frequencies $\omega_0$ and $3\omega_0$ is therefore essentially impossible if $\beta/2 <1$.
+In short, a correlation function of the form $[\exp(-\tau) +\exp(-3\tau)]$ will be hard to distinguish from $2\exp(-2\tau)$ if data are only available in the interval $ [0,1]$.
+Resolving the two frequencies $\omega_1=1$ and $\omega_2=3$ is therefore essentially impossible if $\beta/2 <1$.